engageub/InternetIncome/README.md

 ```
 ### 🤔 How to use the app with multiple IP or VPN❓
 For advanced users who wish to use multiple IPs or multiple VPNs, please use the [test](https://github.com/engageub/InternetIncome/tree/test) branch.

+### 🤔 How to run new apps with browser extensions❓
+To utilize applications that involve installing browser extensions, use the [test](https://github.com/engageub/InternetIncome/tree/test) branch and set the `CUSTOM_CHROME` property to `true` in the properties.conf file.
+This configuration will launch a browser with a new profile, allowing you to install extensions just as you would in a standard browser.
+You can also create multiple instances of the Chrome browser, each with different proxies.
+However, please note that managing credentials and installing extensions must be done manually.

 ## 📇 License:
 * This product is available for free and may be freely copied and distributed in its original form.